Below we summarize the full set

 power of escrow agencies is limited to

-exactly those ID Tokens to which
+exactly those U-Prove Tokens to which

 Users choose to attach encrypted identifiers.